yearsumit311247/yearsumit311247.github.io/bootstrap.md

 *English (Source 2 - GeeksforGeeks)*

-> “Bootstrap is a free and open-source CSS framework directed at responsive, mobile-first front-end web development.”
+> “Bootstrap is a popular front-end framework for building responsive and mobile-first websites.
+It provides pre-designed CSS, JavaScript components”

 *Thai*